Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Benchmark Setup

 \subsection{Data Foundations}

-We design our benchmark to cover diverse prediction tasks in both \emph{socioeconomic systems} and \emph{traffic systems}, each of which inherently reflects real-world distribution shifts.
+We design our benchmark to cover diverse prediction tasks in \emph{socioeconomic}, \emph{traffic}, \wty{\emph{education} and \wty{\emph{healthcare} systems}}, each of which inherently reflects \wty{spatiotemporal} distribution shifts.
 These tasks include: \begin{itemize}[leftmargin=*] \item \textbf{Socioeconomic systems}: These tasks focus on predicting important socioeconomic outcomes for individuals based on demographic, geographic, and employment features.
-The datasets are derived from the U.S. Census (nationwide ACS PUMS)~\cite{ding2022retiring} from all 50 states and Puerto Rico, covering various years and diverse demographic groups. \begin{itemize} \item \texttt{ACS Income} Dataset: Predict whether an individual’s income exceeds \$50K. \item \texttt{ACS Mobility} Dataset: Predict whether an individual has the same residential address as one year ago. \item \texttt{ACS Pub.Cov} Dataset: Predict whether an individual has public health insurance. \end{itemize} \item \textbf{Traffic systems}: These tasks involve predicting outcomes related to transportation and road safety, emphasizing shifts in traffic patterns and accident severity across geographic regions. \begin{itemize} \item \texttt{Taxi} Dataset~\citep{taxidata,taxidata1}: Predict whether the total ride duration time will exceed 30 minutes based on location and temporal features. \item \texttt{US Accident} Dataset~\citep{accident1, accident2}: Predict whether an accident is severe (long delay) or not (short delay) based on weather features and road condition features. \end{itemize} \end{itemize}
+The datasets are derived from the U.S. Census (nationwide ACS PUMS)~\cite{ding2022retiring} from all 50 states and Puerto Rico, covering various years and diverse demographic groups. \begin{itemize} \item \texttt{ACS Income} Dataset: Predict whether an individual’s income exceeds \$50K. \item \texttt{ACS Mobility} Dataset: Predict whether an individual has the same residential address as one year ago. \item \texttt{ACS Pub.Cov} Dataset: Predict whether an individual has public health insurance. \end{itemize} \item \textbf{Traffic systems}: These tasks involve predicting outcomes related to transportation and road safety, emphasizing shifts in traffic patterns and accident severity across geographic regions. \begin{itemize} \item \texttt{Taxi} Dataset~\citep{taxidata,taxidata1}: Predict whether the total ride duration time will exceed 30 minutes based on location and temporal features. \item \texttt{US Accident} Dataset~\citep{accident1, accident2}: Predict whether an accident is severe (long delay) or not (short delay) based on weather features and road condition features. \end{itemize} \wty{\item \textbf{Education systems}: These tasks involve predicting student performance or institution's low degree completion rate using institutional and individual-level data.
+The datasets encompass records from multiple educational institutions, capturing distribution shifts that occur across different organizational contexts (e.g., schools and institution types). \begin{itemize} \item \texttt{ASSISTments} Dataset~\citep{assist}: Predict whether a student could answer a problem on the ASSISTments tutoring platform correctly based on student-, problem-, and school-level features. \item \texttt{College Scorecard} Dataset~\citep{college}: Predict whether an institution has a low completion rate, based on other characteristics of that institution. \end{itemize} \item \textbf{Healthcare systems}: The task involves predicting patients' diagnoses based on their features, where we focus on demographic shifts in order to investigate race-based disparities in treatment for diseases. \begin{itemize} \item \texttt{Diabetes} Dataset~\citep{diabetes}: Predict whether the respondent has ever been told they have diabetes based on known indicators for diabetes including general physical health, high cholesterol, BMI/obesity, smoking, chronic health conditions, and demographic indicators. \end{itemize}} \end{itemize}